NewGuyCode/SnapChat-Assessment/README.md

 - css.styles was NOT LOCATED IN THE SAME FOLDER.
 OMFG path was not relative.
 - spent most of the time fumbling through CSS, experminenting and googling issues that popped up along the way
 - today I felt a lot more humble, and my CSS knowledge was expanding.
-- got stuck styling my pictures, I picked some CRAZY HUGE PICTURES but they were gorgoues so I stood my ground and fiddle with sizing them
+- got stuck styling my pictures, I picked some CRAZY HUGE PICTURES but they were gorgeous so I stood my ground and fiddle with sizing them
-  -2 hours later I failed to styled them and called it quits.
+- 2 hours later I failed to styled them and called it quits.

 Day 4 😭: (Imposter Sydrome at nearing it's peak.
 Why did I put off learning Git for so long OMG)